 Special Older Scout Programs

 Our older scout programs are for the Scout with a few years of camp under their belt who is looking for a little more out of Summer Camp this year.
-Woodruff offers four separate older scout programs appealing to a variety of interests so there is something for every Scout!
+Woodruff offers six separate older scout programs appealing to a variety of interests so there is something for every Scout!

 Laurel Mountain Program (On Camp)

-Woodruff News Team(On Camp)
+Woodruff News Team (On Camp)

 Merit Badges Earned: